nerminnuraydogan/car-brand-detection/README.md

 #### Dataset

 The dataset is reconstructed from the [Stanford AI Lab - Cars Dataset](https://www.kaggle.com/jessicali9530/stanford-cars-dataset) by preprocessing properly to make it convertible to YOLO format.

+#### Technical Details

+This project is developed using darknet framework and conda environment with following hardware and software configurations:

+- GPU - Nvidia GeForce GTX 1660 Ti 6 GB
+- CUDA -  v11.3
+- cudnn -  v8.2.0
+- OPENCV - v4.5.1

 #### Demo